-Foreign direct investment can help emerging nations to develop as the injection of capital can be used for purposes like taking advantage of new technology, creating new infrastructure, and increasing the number of jobs that need to be filled.
-This can help grow a country’s economy.
-For example, St Kitts and Nevis’ Prime Minister, Timothy Harris, explained that the quality of life has improved due to the St Kitts and Nevis citizenship by investment programme.
+Foreign direct investment can help emerging nations in their development.
+The injection of capital can be used for purposes like taking advantage of new technology, creating new infrastructure, and increasing the number of jobs that need to be filled.
+The idea is to help grow a country’s economy.
+For example, former St Kitts and Nevis’ Prime Minister, Timothy Harris, explained that the quality of life has improved due to the St Kitts and Nevis Citizenship by Investment (CBI) Programme.

-Some countries will offer tax incentives, preferential tariffs and subsidies to foreign direct investors.
+Some countries will offer preferential tariffs and subsidies to foreign direct investors.
 Businesses may also be able to benefit from lower labour costs depending on where they are investing.

 Investing in the same type of business operation or project in a foreign country.
 For example, an investor with a property portfolio may invest in property abroad.